haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 	Where `<PathToFile>` is the full path to the .publishsettings file.

-	For more information, see [Get Started with Microsoft Azure Cmdlets](http://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx)
+	For more information, see [Get Started with Windows Azure Cmdlets](http://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx)

-	For more information on installing and configuring PowerShell, see [How to install and configure Microsoft Azure PowerShell](/zh-cn/documentation/articles/install-configure-powershell/)
+	For more information on installing and configuring PowerShell, see [How to install and configure Windows Azure PowerShell](/zh-cn/documentation/articles/install-configure-powershell/)

 ## <a id="upload"> </a>Step 4: Upload the .vhd file ##